-The work at Jane Street is technologically intense, with software playing an essential role in everything we do.
-We consider ourselves as much a technology company as a trading firm.
+The work at Jane Street is technologically intense, and the systems we build play an essential role in everything we do.

 The scope of the systems we build is large — billions of dollars worth of transactions flow through them every day — but the group behind them isn’t.
 That means that each person has the opportunity to make a substantial impact.